by Texas Homesteader~

 Bailey’s Happy And LOVES It Here!

 We’ve taken her out with us every day from that point on.
 She usually runs just a little ahead of us and always stops & turns to see where we are and what direction we were going.
-Then she’ll change her direction to keep in step with ours.
-Oh my goodness I think we finally have a BINGO!
+Then she’ll adjust her direction to keep in step with ours.

 So now we take her with us almost every time we go outside.
 She gets beyond excited when we ask her if she “wants to go”.
 It doesn’t matter where – to the mailbox, the chicken coop, or out in the pasture to check cows – she happily trots next to us as we stroll along.
 SUCCESS!!

 Reinforcing The Training

 We still have the training collar and we use it from time to time when we feel she needs a little reinforcement in her obedience training.
 We never have to use the vibration or shock.
 The tone is all it takes to have her stop what she’s doing & come sit at our feet.

 We couldn’t be happier – we have a smart, fun, amazing pet to love and she loves & trusts us in return.
 Sweet little Bailey has added much joy to our lives.